Two of the core competencies of a Lamaze Certified Childbirth Educator center upon advocacy—individual advocacy and stakeholder advocacy.

 How You Can Help

-As a member of Lamaze, we invite you to get involved.
 We have developed a series of resources that speak to the current state of U.S. childbirth outcomes and the role that Lamaze and its members have in improving these outcomes.
-After all, we are educators, and these resources will help you to educate your members of Congress, fellow providers, and other policymakers in your community and state about Lamaze’s mission and the critical role that evidence-based childbirth education has in improving childbirth outcomes.
+After all, we are educators, and these resources will help you educate your members of Congress, fellow providers and other policymakers in your states and communities about Lamaze International’s mission and the critical role that evidence-based childbirth education has in improving childbirth outcomes.

 - Maternity Care in United States